 - How can you apply?

 As these loans are smaller and for shorter terms, most lenders operate online and provide quick loan applications.
 Some lenders are able to offer instant approval and can have the small loan amount transferred to you within 24 hours.
-When you apply, you will need to provide personal and financial details.
+When applying, the applicant will need to provide personal and financial details.

 - How much will your repayments be?

 Depending on the type of loan you choose, the lender may offer different repayment options.
 Some lenders may arrange your repayments in line with your income frequency and amount.
 Other lenders may offer other repayment features such as additional repayments or redraw facilities.

 Things to avoid

-When applying for a small personal loan, you should calculate the fees and rates to determine repayments and make sure it's possible that it can be done.
+When applying for a small personal loan, it's vital to calculate the fees and rates to determine repayments and make sure it's possible that it can be done.
 Also it's important to consider just how critical taking out a loan like this is.
-If it’s not for an expense you need urgently, it may be worth trying to save the amount rather than taking out a small loan.
+If it’s not for an urgent expense, it may be worth trying to save the amount rather than taking out a small loan.

 - Getting into too much debt

-When considering whether to apply for a small loan, it's important to assess your financial situation first and ask yourself whether you really need the loan.
-If you are applying for the small loan to pay bills or rent, ask your utility provider or landlord if you can have extra time to pay.
-You might also be able to set up a payment plan.
+When considering whether to apply for a small loan, it's important to assess your financial situation first and ask whether the loan is necessary.
+For example if the small loan is to pay bills or rent - check with your utility provider or landlord first to see if you can arrange more time to make a payment or set up a payment plan instead.

 - Making too many applications at once

-Remember, each application you make for finance is listed on your credit file.
+Remember, each application made for finance will be listed on credit files.
 Too many listings can look bad and show a profile of risk.
-If you are seeking a loan, it's good practice to not apply with every company you find as it may affect your credit score in the future which can impact on your ability to secure a loan.
+If you are seeking a loan, don't apply with every company you find as it may affect your credit score in the future which can impact on your ability to secure a loan.